lddurbin/data-eng-project2/README.md

   * BigQuery as data source for dashboard.
 * Terraform to create cloud infrastructure as code (IaC).
 * Docker for containerization, ensuring consistency across different environments.
-* R main programming language
+* R main programming language.
 * Mage to orchestrate pipeline jobs.
-* Spark to pre-process raw data.
 * dbt to perform transformations.
+* Looker Studio to build the dashboard.

 ## Infrastructure as Code
 To get started, [install Terraform](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli).
 The following steps assume that you've followed the **Getting Started** and **Set up GCP sections** of [this tutorial](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build) - in other words, you've created a GCP account and installed the gcloud CLI, you've created a new GCP project, and you've enabled the Google Compute Engine API.